 - Grade transitions on the building along the sidewalk should be designed to maximize active pedestrian-scale frontages between waist and eye level while minimizing blank walls. - 2.
-Unless impracticable, the interior floor level shall step to match the exterior grade. - 3.
-If it is necessary for the interior floor to remain constant along the grade, changes may be accommodated by a storefront window display space. - 4.
-Knee wall and retaining walls shall not exceed 30 inches in height except along a maximum 15-foot section of façade length.
+Unless impracticable, the interior floor level shall step to match the exterior grade. - If it is necessary for the interior floor to remain constant along the grade, changes may be accommodated by a storefront window display space. - 4.
+Knee wall and retaining walls shall not exceed 30 inches in c.
+Regulations for residential and other building frontages.

-5. If grade change is more than 12 feet along a single block face, entrance requirements may be increased to one entrance per 80 feet of building frontage.
+- height except along a maximum 15-foot section of façade length. - 5.
+If grade change is more than 12 feet along a single block face, entrance requirements may be increased to one entrance per 80 feet of building frontage.